petecarapetyan/webappwriter/docs/rocket-themes/index.md

 # Rocket Themes || 10

-Go to [Thumbnails](/rocket-themes/all/thumbnails/) or even [Installation](/rocket-themes/all/installation/) if you want the quick visual or dev view.
+Go to [Thumbnails](/rocket-themes/all/thumbnails/) or even [Installation](/rocket-themes/all/installation/) if you want the eye-candy or dev view.

-Else, this page is _**almost entirely TLDR**_ to explain why I created these rocket themes and what the themes are, and are not, about.
+Else, this page is _**mostly TLDR**_ to explain why I created these rocket themes and what the themes are, and are not, about.

 This page also covers some of the pitfalls.

-## Executive Summary
+## Rocket Themes Use Case:

-Rocket Themes is my answer to the problem given to me by my former boss and future clients: _**"We can't use rocket because the site we need doesn't look like that.
-Sorry."**_ By the time I try to explain that it can be customized, I've already lost them.
+Rocket Themes is my answer to the problem given to me by my former boss, and all future clients: _**"We can't use rocket because the site we need doesn't look like that.
+Sorry."**_ Even if I want to explain that rocket can be customized, the conversation had already ended.

 So rocket themes lets me swap look and feel in 30 seconds.

 Now, I've got their attention.
-Seems silly, but _whatever it takes_.
+Seems silly, but heh, _at least the conversation is still going_.
+No imagination required - rocket can now be considered for sites that look entirely different.

-### But there's more
+### But wait!
+There's more

 It also might be possible that the biggest single factor to Wordpress's success - [currently 38% of the internet](https://kinsta.com/wordpress-market-share/) - is themes?
 [It's hard to know.](https://en.wikipedia.org/wiki/WordPress#History)

-I created [these starter themes](/rocket-themes/all/thumbnails/) as one way to allow Rocket to grow into some of those same markets that would otherwise be unavailable to it.
+I created [these starter themes](/rocket-themes/all/thumbnails/) as one way to allow rocket to eventually grow into some of those same markets that would otherwise be unavailable to it.

 ## Proving out theme-ability